Candesartan

-Candesartan is an angiotensin receptor blocker used mainly for the treatment of high blood pressure and congestive heart failure.
-Candesartan has a very low maintenance dose.
-The metabolism for the drug is unique as it is a cascading prodrug.
-Candesartan has good bioavailibility and is more potent among the AT-1 receptor antagonists.
+Candesartan is an angiotensin receptor blocker (ARB) primarily used to treat high blood pressure and congestive heart failure.
+It is always administered in its inactive prodrug form, candesartan cilexetil, which is converted to the active drug during absorption in the gastrointestinal tract.
+Like olmesartan, candesartan is a cascading prodrug, a feature that influences its pharmacokinetics.
+It has good bioavailability and is considered one of the most potent AT1 receptor antagonists by weight.
+Its effective maintenance dose is also relatively low.

 It was patented in 1990 and approved for medical use in 1997.

 Medical uses

 Hypertension

 As with other angiotensin II receptor antagonists, candesartan is indicated for the treatment of hypertension.
 Candesartan has an additive antihypertensive effect when combined with a diuretic, such as chlorthalidone.
 It is available in a fixed-combination formulation with a low dose of the thiazide diuretic hydrochlorothiazide.
 Candesartan/hydrochlorothiazide combination preparations are marketed under various trade names including Atacand Plus, Hytacand, Blopress Plus, Advantec and Ratacand Plus.